angelazqian/HardMode-2048/README.md

 # Easy Mode 2048
-A fork of [2048](https://github.com/gabrielecirulli/2048), with a modified tile generating algroithm.
+A fork of [2048](https://github.com/gabrielecirulli/2048), with a modified tile generating algorithm.
 Instead of generating random tiles, it calculates the optimal tile spawn location and value.
 Theoretically this should allow you to easily reach 131072 with enough dedication.
 [Have fun!](https://angelazqian.github.io/EasyMode-2048/) :)